Texas DWI Statistics by County and BAC Level (2015–2025)

 • Higher BAC levels correlate with increased likelihood of conviction, but BAC alone does not determine case outcomes.

-Typical Annual DWI Arrest Volume (Recent Years)
+Typical Annual DWI Arrest Volume in Texas's Five Largest Counties

 County